blockloop/scan/README.md

 ## Benchmarks

-I created some benchmarks in [scanner_bench_test.go](scanner_bench_test.go) to compare using `scan` against manually scanning directly to structs and/or appending to slices
+I created some benchmarks in [bench_scanner_test.go](bench_scanner_test.go) to compare using `scan` against manually scanning directly to structs and/or appending to slices.
+The results aren't staggering as you can see.
+Roughly 850ns for one field structs and 4.6μs for five field structs.

 ```
 → go test -bench=. -benchtime=5s ./